Where is Area Code 610?

 The 610 area code was officially instituted on January 8, 1994, following a split from the long-established 215 area code.
 At the time, increasing demand for new phone numbers in rapidly expanding communities justified this division.
 The change allowed more efficient management of phone number allocations for both residential and commercial entities.

 Subsequent growth in eastern Pennsylvania required additional number relief measures.
 In 1999, the 484 overlay was introduced, covering the exact geographic region to ensure the availability of sufficient telephone numbers.
-More recently, discussions about introducing the 835 overlay emerged to address ongoing demand.
-These adjustments are overseen by state regulatory bodies, such as the Pennsylvania Public Utility Commission, and guided by federal policies set by the Federal Communications Commission.
+More recently, discussions about introducing the 835 overlay emerged to address the ongoing demand.
+These adjustments are overseen by state regulatory bodies, such as the Pennsylvania Public Utility Commission, and guided by federal policies set by the Federal Communications Commission, headquartered at 445 12th Street SW, Washington, DC 20554.

 How Many People Use the 610 Area Code?